 A. Recalibration of Collective Security.

 Certainly, and in relation to the existing overall scholarship pertaining to the United Nations Security Council, and more specifically its Chapter VII enforcement powers, there is no dearth or paucity of literature.
 Indeed, the mechanics of escalation from the determination of threat to international peace and security pursuant to Article 39, through to “green light” authorization of force in compliance with Article 42 of the United Nations Charter, are well-documented within the existing scholarship.
 Nevertheless, before reaching the application of the authors’ findings and uniquely applying their test to such considerations, the present Article will briefly revisit the salient points of the mechanics of Collective Security.
 Readers will no doubt be familiar with the basic premise that prior to the United Nations Security Council becoming “seized” of a particular matter, a determination (pursuant to Article 39) must be reached—the UNSC must appraise that the situation faced much be of sufficient gravity to trigger the existence of a threat to international peace and security.
-Notably, and as the literature already indicates, such quasijudicial assessments (as to what constitutes a threat to international peace and security) have gradually become increasingly “permissive” particularly during the 1990s –so much so, that a discernible iOS/Windows update to the interpretation has no doubt been performed.
+Notably, and as the literature already indicates, such quasi-judicial assessments (as to what constitutes a threat to international peace and security) have gradually become increasingly “permissive” particularly during the 1990s –so much so, that a discernible iOS/Windows update to the interpretation has no doubt been performed.

 Undeniably, and understandably, those drafting the United Nations Charter, and perhaps Article 39 in particular, would have been unable to foresee the wide-ranging threats faced by the international, community in more recent times.
-To this extent, one might charitably concede that the UNSC has commendably adapted its remit from “narrow” to “wide”—no longer are international armed conflicts the sole purview, nor are they easily identified as being of sufficient severity to satisfy the trigger provision of Article 39the trigger itself becoming more “hairline”.
+To this extent, one might charitably concede that the UNSC has commendably adapted its remit from “narrow” to “wide”—no longer are international armed conflicts the sole purview, nor are they easily identified as being of sufficient severity to satisfy the trigger provision of Article 39, the trigger itself becoming more “hairline”.
 Indeed, unlike a Glock pistol, it is fair to say that there is less of a “wall” of resistance.
 Nonetheless, once the remit of Article 39 has been satisfied, Article 40 requires states to “cease and desist”, although one might reasonably argue that the practice of states heeding to Article 40 “warnings” are somewhat few and far between.

 Failure by a state to adhere to the requirements under Article 40, and the UNSC having attempted to diffuse via “cease and desist” results in an escalation of approach with the UNSC looking instead to transition (via Article 41) to the use of non-forceful measures.
 For the most part, non-forceful measures are typically encapsulated by the use of economic and diplomatic sanctions, although all too often, a course of action that the state apparatus can readily repost and deflect—it is the civilian population at large that tends to suffer the consequences.
-The UNSC’s final recourse under its chapter VII powers is the authorization of force under Article 42 (one of two permissible exceptions to the prohibition against the use or threat of force contained with Article 2(4)) of which there are many welldocumented examples.
+The UNSC’s final recourse under its chapter VII powers is the authorization of force under Article 42 (one of two permissible exceptions to the prohibition against the use or threat of force contained with Article 2(4)) of which there are many well-documented examples.